 Serengeti National Park, Tanzania

 This deluxe mobile tented camp is designed to travel with the natural flow of the wildebeest migrating through the Serengeti ecosystem.
 The camp’s mobility allows us to follow the herds, optimizing our chances to witness the migration and ensuring outstanding wildlife viewing at all times.
-From mid-December until mid-March, the camp is ideally situated to intercept the migration in the Southern Serengeti.
-From May to early July, the camp is placed in the Western Corridor to meet the migration on its turn north.
-From mid-July through to October, the camp is positioned to intercept the migration in the Northern Serengeti.
+From December until March, the camp is ideally situated to intercept the migration in the Southern Serengeti.
+From June through October, the camp is positioned to intercept the migration in the Northern Serengeti.

 The camp is comprised of eight canvas tents with two lounge/dining areas.
 Each tent is either a twin or double (triples are also available) with toilets and safari-style bucket showers in en suite bathrooms.
 The open communal area surveys the plains, so you can enjoy wildlife viewing over a drink as you relax in the lounge or bar.
 The dining room, also set beneath canvas, offers a classic bush dining experience.
 And after dark, classic lanterns provide a romantic glow throughout camp.